manasramesh/manasramesh.github.io/_posts/2023-03-28-OWASP Web Application Security Testing Checklist.md

 - [ ] Test for XSS vulnerabilities in any internationalization or localization functionality on the login page.
 - [ ] Test for XSS vulnerabilities in any browser-specific features or APIs used by the login page.
 - [ ] Test for XSS vulnerabilities in any mobile-specific features or APIs used by the login page.

-### <a name="test-for-user-enumeration">Test for user enumeration</a>

-- [ ] Verify if the error messages shown on the login page differ for valid and invalid usernames.
-If the error message is different for a valid username and an invalid username, an attacker can determine whether a username is valid or not.
-You can use tools like Burp Suite to automate this process.
-- [ ] Attempt to login with common usernames and observe whether the response differs for valid and invalid usernames.
-You can use a tool like Burp Suite or a web browser's developer console to capture the login requests and responses.
-- [ ] Check whether the password reset feature reveals whether a username is valid or not.
-If the password reset feature reveals that a username is valid, an attacker can use this information to launch a brute force attack on the login page.
-- [ ] Check the user registration page for any indication of valid usernames, such as a list of already registered users or a search feature that allows users to search for other users.
-- [ ] Use a tool like DirBuster or DirSearch to brute-force the web application's directories and files.
-This can reveal hidden login pages and directories that are not visible to normal users.
-- [ ] Check for differences in the response times for valid and invalid usernames.
-If the response time is different, it could indicate that the web application is performing an additional check to determine whether the username is valid or not.
-- [ ] Attempt to login with a large number of randomly generated usernames to see if there is a pattern in the response.
-If there is a pattern, it could indicate that the web application is vulnerable to user enumeration attacks.
-- [ ] Check the HTML source code of the login page for any hidden fields that may reveal information about valid usernames or user IDs.
-- [ ] Analyze the network traffic using a tool like Wireshark to look for any patterns or differences in the response for valid and invalid usernames.

 ### Risky Functionality {#risky-functionality}